kumardeo/deox/packages/worker-rpc/README.md

 # @deox/worker-rpc

 Lightweight RPC utility for calling functions in Web Workers and receiving results with simple, promise-based syntax.
-Can be used with webpack or other bundlers.
+Can be used with Webpack, Vite or other bundlers.

 ## Installation